1942 local bands in New Orleans

 Other music

-Sometimes lost in the tapestry of New Orleans’ rich musical tradition is the importance its public and private schools and colleges, which offered additional venues for performances as well as excellent instruction in preforming a variety of arts musics.
+Sometimes lost in the tapestry of New Orleans’ rich musical tradition is the importance of its public and private schools and colleges, which offered additional venues for performances as well as excellent instruction in performing a variety of arts musics.

 For example, 2 orchestras performed at Xavier for its President’s birthday celebration.

-The Landry School’s 2nd annual opera presentation: The Maiden and the Golden Dragon.
+And the Landry School presented its 2nd annual opera, The Maiden and the Golden Dragon.

 News from the Louisiana Weekly, 1942